aarthiakv7/aarthiakv7/README.md

 Social Intelligence: Decoding consumer behavior across platforms to drive engagement and loyalty.

 I’m passionate about turning "what happened?" into "what’s next?"
-Let’s connect to discuss the future of data-driven marketing.
+Let’s connect to discuss the future of data-driven solutions.

 - 🔭 I’m currently working on **Predicting Consumer Behaviour based on Past Trends**
 - 🌱 I’m currently learning **GEN AI**